rashireader908/programerchat/README.md

 # Tech Practice Platform

-A platform where verified tech professionals can connect for random short calls/texts to practice communication and interview-style conversations.
+A simple test platform where tech professionals can connect for random short calls/texts to practice communication and interview-style conversations.

 ## Features